 Now you understand the power.
 How to select how much power I need for my tour?
 Answer: It depends.
 You need to ask yourself: Am I going to ride uphill?
 Are there off-road conditions between the route?
 Bikes that need to be driven on these conditions require more power than the Bikes subjected to plain and rosy roads.

-- MILEAGE: It is all about the mileage we think before buying any vehicle in India.
+It is all about the mileage we think about before buying any vehicle in India.
 Right?
 But here we are not concerned about that.
 You just need to check what mileage your Bike delivering in order to accurately anticipate your fuel requirements.
-Don’t rent a Bike which is giving too little mileage than it should as it may be the warning of a failure on the way.
-I am sure none of you want to dial RSA during your amazing trip.
+Don’t rent a Bike that is giving too little mileage than it should as it may be the warning of a failure on the way.
+I am sure none of you wants to dial RSA during your amazing trip.

-- COMFORT: Do you feel tired after riding a few miles?
+Do you feel tired after riding a few miles?
 If the answer is yes, please change your Bike.
-You should clearly stay away from the Bike which is sick of too many vibrations, noise, abnormal smoke from exhaust pipe or having insufficient stability.
-All these factors may pose your spine to a considerable discomfort especially during longer rides.
+You should clearly stay away from the Bike which is sick of too many vibrations, noise, abnormal smoke from the exhaust pipe, or having insufficient stability.
+All these factors may pose your spine to considerable discomfort, especially during longer rides.

-- TYRES: Another very important aspect.
+Another very important aspect.
 Tyres provide the Bike a kind of grip when you apply the brake or take turns.
 You must check the tyres thoroughly against some common defects.
 It should not be completely worn out.
-(If you can’t see the Tread, it is to be changed) Apart from wear, tyres are to be checked against cuts, bulging and cracks.
-It everything looks good, go ahead.
+(If you can’t see the Tread, it is to be changed) Apart from wear, tyres are to be checked against cuts, bulging, and cracks.
+If everything looks good, go ahead.

-- LEGAL REQUIREMENTS: Check for your Driving Licence.
+Check for your Driving Licence.
 Are letters visible?
 Are you authorized to drive the kind of bike you are going to drive?
 Check for the expiry of Registration Certificate, Insurance, and Pollution Test documents.
-And most importantly, the engine and chassis no mentioned on the documents must match with the No as given in the documents.
+And most importantly, the engine and chassis number mentioned on the documents must match with as given in the documents.